 “For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
 And there is no creature hidden from His sight, but all things are open and laid bare to the eyes of Him with whom we have to do.”
 (NASB, Hebrews 4:12-13 – emphasis added)

-Rest is key to engaging the Word of God; or perhaps put better this way: the Word of God better (or even best) engages my life, your life, when I have seasons of intentionally chosen rest.
-Chosen rest to have time with God – both quality and quantity.
+Rest is key to engaging the Word of God; better yet, the Word of God best engages my life when I have seasons of intentional – quality and quantity – rest.

-The “for” in 4:12 is there to explain what and why the author is talking about rest.
-He is talking about rest, differing kinds of rest in this passage, because they are all important for the Word of God to do what God intends to do with His Word.
-He illustrates via these differing ‘rest’ examples.
+The “for” in 4:12 explains why the author is talking about rest.
+He is talking about rest because it is important for the Word of God to do what God intends to do.

 The challenge is this:

-When we obey, God works; when we pursue Him, His Word continues to come alive in our lives!
+When we obey, God works; when we pursue Him, His Word comes alive in us.

-Who can you talk to in your network to further this in your life?
+- Who can you talk to in your network to further rest in your life?